mharrisb1/logging518/README.md

 3. Configured the root logger to use both handlers created

-When parsed by `logging518` the above configuration will turn into the below key-value pair:
+When parsed by `logging518` the above configuration will turn into the below KV object:

 ```json
 {